Faster Gradient Methods for Highly-Smooth Stochastic Bilevel Optimization: An Lower Bound

 \section{An $\Omega(\epsilon^{-4})$ Lower Bound}

 In this section, we prove an $\Omega(\epsilon^{-4})$ lower bound for stochastic bilevel optimization via a reduction to single-level optimization.
-Our lower bound holds for any randomized algorithms $\texttt{A}$, which consists of a sequence of measurable mappings $\{ \texttt{A}_t \}_{t=1}^T$ that is defined recursively by
+Our lower bound holds for any randomized algorithms $\texttt{A}$, which can be defined as a sequence of measurable mappings $\{ \texttt{A}_t \}_{t=1}^T$ that is defined recursively by

 where $r$ is a random seed drawn at the beginning to produce the queries, and $F,G$ are the stochastic gradient estimators that satisfy Assumption \ref{asm:stoc}.
 Without loss of generality, we assume that $(\vx_0,\vy_0) = (\vzero,\vzero)$.
 Otherwise, we can prove the same lower bound by shifting the functions.